rprtr258/gena/README.md

 It is often desired to rotate or scale about a point that is not the origin.
 The functions `RotateAbout`, `ScaleAbout`, `ShearAbout` are provided as a convenience.

-`InvertY` is provided in case Y should increase from bottom to top vs. The default is top to bottom.
+`InvertY` is provided in case Y should increase from bottom to top.
+The default is top to bottom.

 ### Clipping Functions
 Use clipping regions to restrict drawing operations to an area that you defined using paths.